 Alcohol and Coca Leaves

 If you drink alcohol, you will probably drink it during your Salkantay trek.
-Some trekking companies have the ritual on the Sakantay Pass to drink a quick booze.
+Some trekking companies have a ritual on the Salkantay Pass to drink quick booze.
 Be careful though, as it will not necessarily help your acclimatization.
 You will need to increase your water intake.
-It’s a lot easier when it’s hot and you’re sweating, but at high altitude you have to be disciplined.
+It’s a lot easier when it’s hot and you’re sweating, but at a high altitude, you have to be disciplined.
 Drink 3 to 5 liters per day and, if possible, some tea.
 You’re hiking and not celebrating – so let (most of) the alcohol be toasting after the trip.
 Alcohol stimulates mountain sickness, and not just because alcohol dehydrates you.

 The Incas used coca leaves (or mate) as a remedy for diseases and physical problems.
 Even today, coca leaves are used locally to suppress the effects of altitude sickness.
 Do not tell your mother we told you that, but just give it a try.

 Last but not least: Choose a longer itinerary.
 You can do the Salkantay Trek, but if you do it in 5 days, not only will you be able to enjoy the Salkantay Trek longer, but it will also help your acclimatization.
 Longer is always better.